tbxy09/mdpickme/Readme.md

 ```
 with this nvim launch code line, you can log out the print code you embeded into,both
 in the log file 'myvim.log', and the vim output window

+## improvement and bug

+1. the chinese character handeling
+2. multiline code choosing and format
+3. a blank line after each header
+some thoughts here
+setline is the main API to get the buffer from python parser, it can not recognize the breakline from linebuffer, can it input with a multilines, need further check here